Deathwatch beetle

 The deathwatch beetle (Xestobium rufovillosum) is a species of woodboring beetle that sometimes infests the structural timbers of old buildings.
-The adult beetle is brown and measures on average 7 mm long.
-Eggs are laid in dark crevices in old wood inside buildings, trees, and inside tunnels left behind by previous larvae.
-The larvae bore into the timber, feeding for up to ten years before pupating, and later emerging from the wood as adult beetles.
+The adult beetle is brown and averages 7 mm in length.
+Eggs are laid in dark crevices in old wood inside buildings, trees, or tunnels left behind by previous larvae.
+The larvae bore into the timber, feeding for up to ten years before pupating, after which they emerge from the wood as adult beetles.
 Timber that has been damp and is affected by fungal decay is soft enough for the larvae to chew through.
 They obtain nourishment by using enzymes present in their gut to digest the cellulose and hemicellulose in the wood.

 The larvae of deathwatch beetles weaken the structural timbers of a building by tunneling through them.
 Treatment with insecticides to kill the larvae is largely ineffective, and killing the adult beetles when they emerge in spring and early summer may be a better option.
-However, infestation by these beetles is often limited to historic buildings, because modern buildings tend to use softwoods for joists and rafters instead of aged oak timbers, which the beetles prefer.
+However, infestations by the beetles are often limited to historic buildings, because modern buildings tend to use softwoods for joists and rafters, rather than the aged oak timbers which the beetles prefer.

 To attract mates, the adult insects create a tapping or ticking sound that can sometimes be heard in the rafters of old buildings on summer nights.
-For this reason, the deathwatch beetle is associated with quiet, sleepless nights and is named for the vigil (watch) being kept beside the dying or dead.
-By extension, there exists a superstition that these sounds are an omen of impending death.
+For that reason, the deathwatch beetle is associated with quiet, sleepless nights, so it was named for the vigil (watch) being kept beside the dying or dead.
+By extension, there exists a superstition that the sounds are an omen of impending death.

 Taxonomy

 The deathwatch beetle is part of the beetle family Ptinidae, formerly known as Anobiidae.
 This includes a number of subfamilies including Ptininae, the spider beetles which are mostly scavengers, Anobiinae, wood-boring beetles, and Ernobiinae, deathwatch beetles, also wood-borers.
-In 1912, Pic erected Ernobiinae for beetles previously classified under Dryophilini by Fall in 1905.
+In 1912, Maurice Pic erected Ernobiinae for beetles previously classified under Dryophilini by Fall in 1905.
 White elevated this taxon to subfamily status in 1962 and 1971, and in 1974 included 14 genera in the subfamily.